NetSuite Enables Nonprofit organizations to Focus on Core Social Goals While Lowering TCO and Improving the Bottom Line

-The customers announced today, which include Canadian Food for the Hungry, Imagine!, and Christian Care Ministry, all implemented NetSuite, which enables them to customize and address their unique social goals along with their financial and CRM operations.
+The customers announced today, which include Canadian Food for the Hungry, Imagine!, and Christian Care Ministry, all implemented NetSuite, which enables them to customise and address their unique social goals along with their financial and CRM operations.
 They also cited the advanced functionality, ease of use, lower cost of ownership, massive savings in IT costs, and avoidance of additional hires as compelling reasons for moving to NetSuite from Great Plains' antiquated architecture and cost model.
-For more detailed information, please visit www.netsuite.com/ GPswitch.
+For more detailed information, please visit www.netsuite.com/GPswitch.

 In addition, nonprofit organizations that deploy best-of-breed applications like Microsoft Great Plains are forced to manage their business on separate on-premise software packages — one for accounting, one for inventory and warehousing, one for sales force management and one for Ecommerce — an approach that requires costly integration to get them to work together.
 The cost of implementation, integration and on-going application maintenance in such environments can be many times the cost of the software itself — a particular challenge in the current economic environment.
 In addition, tying together disparate systems typically does not provide the integrated real-time visibility across metrics that is essential to managing growth.